a-b-street/abstreet/docs/design/maps.md

 choose to unpark it, then drive somewhere.
 Everything has time cost.

 This also supercedes the Event thing in sim and makes testing potentially WAY cooler.

+## Pathfinding

+How do we natively wind up with a list of PathSteps (normal lane, contraflow lane, turn) without doing the terrible stitch-together later thing?

+- easy option: the nodes in the graph we search become PathSteps. expansion is easy.
+	- is it slightly inefficient that we could loop back and forth on sidewalks?
+Should be able to prevent it by not making that a way to expand.
+- maybe less weird option: nodes are (Lane, Intersection). or even more accuratelyish, (Lane, dist_along), so we can start and end anywhere.
+	- When stitching together the path, a pair of lanes is a turn.
+	  Otherwise, cross forwards or backwards.